MazamaScience/air-quality-examples/docs/index.md

 Tables and plots summarizing the cumulative number of days PM2.5 monitors spent in each Air Quality Category during a given month.
-These tables and plots are calculated using existing (2023) and updated (2024) NAAQS and allow for an easy review of the impact of the updated NAAWQS.
+These tables and plots are calculated using existing (2023) and updated (2024) NAAQS and allow for an easy review of the impact of the updated NAAQS.
 Each report covers one state for a given month with tables and plots for the years 2014 to 2023.